Our diagnosis working group

 As a group we’re interested in two key projects which are helping to make the case for a national programme: the NELSON lung cancer screening trial, and the NHS England targeted lung health check programme.

-A key piece of work we’re working on at the moment is developing our position on the targeted lung health checks.
-We hope these pilots will be successful in diagnosing not only lung cancer but other lung disease such as COPD and ILDs early.
+In August 2020 we produced a briefing outlining the Taskforce position on the targeted lung health checks programme.
+We hope these pilots will be successful in diagnosing not only lung cancer but other lung disease such as COPD and interstitial lung diseases early.
 But we think there are some aspects that need to be improved if the checks are going to be successful, including ensuring people who are found to have COPD have a clear package of support.
-We’ll be publishing our position here and sharing it with each of the 14 lung health check sites.
+Our briefing has since been shared with the pilot sites and the relevant team at NHS England, and can be read here.